Rønde

 Rønde (or Roende) is a town on the southern part of the peninsula, Djursland in Denmark, Northern Europe, 23 kilometers north-east of the north end of Denmark's second largest city, Aarhus.
 It is in part a commuter town to Aarhus, with a motorway entering Aarhus from the north.
 Rønde is located between Aarhus, and Aarhus Airport with a 12 kilometer drive from Rønde to the airport.

 Rønde is placed in hilly country overlooking Aarhus Bay with 2.5 kilometers to the bay and the marina, Nappedam.
 The closest sandy beach for swimming lies in Følle Strand, 3.4 kilometers from Rønde.

-Rønde has a population of 3,191 as of 1.
-January 2022.
+Rønde has a population of 3,328 as of 1.
+January 2025.

 Rønde lies in Syddjurs Municipality.
 The administrative headquarters of Syddjurs Municipality is in Ebeltoft.

-Geography and Climate
+Geography

 Rønde is a hill town, with a 95-meter difference in elevation between the lowest and highest part.
 This kind of grade difference is unusual for Denmark, where the overall highest point in the country is 172 meters above sea level.